Principles of User Interface Design

 -

-Smart organization reduces cognitive load
+Smart organisation reduces cognitive load

 -

-Highlight, don't determine, with color
+Highlight, don't determine, with colour

 -